Getting the Cheapest Moped and Scooter Insurance

 - Third party only moped insurance: This is the most basic and often the cheapest level of insurance, which basically covers the cost payable to a third party should you be involved in an accident.
 It is a basic policy so none of your own costs are covered, including the cost of vehicle repairs or replacements.

-- Third party fire and theft moped insurance: This cover provides you with the same level of protection as the third party only policy, with additional cover for your own car should it be stolen or involved in a fire.
+- Third party, fire and theft moped insurance: This cover provides you with the same level of protection as the third party only policy, with additional cover for your own car should it be stolen or involved in a fire.

-- Fully comprehensive moped insurance: This is the highest level of cover which covers the costs of any damage done to your vehicle, as well as any claims made by a third party against you.
+- Fully comprehensive moped cover: This is the highest level of cover which covers the costs of any damage done to your vehicle, as well as any claims made by a third party against you.

 Bear in mind that fully comprehensive policies often include optional extras, so for a more adequate and cheaper moped insurance policy, make sure you remove any additional protection that you don’t require.
+See our guide to motor insurance extras to find out more about the optional add-ons that might be worth considering, including personal injury, breakdown cover, and key cover.

 It is important that you pay for the right cover for your personal situation and one that will benefit you most in the long-run.

-Moped and Scooter Insurance: Is There a Difference?
+Moped and scooter insurance: Is there a difference?

 Mopeds have a small engine size of 50cc or less and can reach a top speed of 45mph, whereas a scooter’s engine can be up to 150cc.